eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 }
 ```

 `mmap()` will actually map multiples of whatever the page size is on your system (typically 4096 bytes).
-So like, when we ask for `sizeof(size_t)` bytes for the mapping, `mmap()` is like: "Hmm, that's just a page dude" and gives us back a whole page from `0x1336000 - 0x1337000` not inclusive on the high-end.
+So, when we ask for `sizeof(size_t)` bytes for the mapping, `mmap()` is like: "Hmm, that's just a page dude" and gives us back a whole page from `0x1336000 - 0x1337000` not inclusive on the high-end.

 **Random sidenote, be careful about arithmetic in definitions and macros as I've done here with `MAX_INPUT_SIZE`, it's very easy for the pre-processor to substitute your text for the definition keyword and ruin some order of operations or even overflow a specific primitive type like `int`.**

 Now that we have memory set up for the fuzzer to store inputs and information about the input's size, we can create that global stat struct.
 But we actually have a big problem.
-How can we call into `__xstat()` to get our "legit" `stat struct` if we have `__xstat()` hooked??
+How can we call into `__xstat()` to get our "legit" `stat struct` if we have `__xstat()` hooked?
 We would hit our own hook.
 To circumvent this, we can call `__xstat()` with a special `__ver` argument that we know will mean that it was called from our `constructor`, the variable is an `int` so let's go with `0x1337` as the special value.
 That way, in our hook, if we check `__ver` and it's `0x1337`, we know we are being called from the `constructor` and we can actually stat our real file and create a global "legit" `stat struct`.
 When I dumped a normal call by objdump to `__xstat()` the `__version` was always a value of `1` so we will patch it back to that inside our hook.
 Now our entire shared object source file should look like this:
 ```c
 /*
 Compiler flags: